cadobson/group_project_one/planning_docs/backend_routes_tags.md

 ### Logged-out users can...

-Search for all of the questions that have a particular tag, specified by tag ID.
+Search for all of the questions that have a particular tag, specified by tag name.

 * Require Authentication: false
 * Request
   * Method: GET
-  * URL: /api/questions/tags/:tagId
+  * URL: /api/questions/tags/:tagName
   * Body: none

 * Successful Response